tjaensch/mycosnp-nf/README.md

 ## Credits

-ph-core/mycosnp was originally written by CDC.
+mycosnp was originally written by CDC.

 We thank the following people for their extensive assistance in the development of this pipeline: